-Sylvia Alimena, Music Director and Conductor, has had an active thirty- two year conducting career throughout the Washington, D.C.
+Sylvia Alimena, Music Director and Conductor, has had an active thirty- four year conducting career throughout the Washington, D.C.
 Metropolitan area.
 Summoned to Washington in 1985 as Second Hornist of the National Symphony Orchestra by Mstislav Rostropovich, Ms. Alimena held that post for 29 years until her retirement in 2014.
 During her tenure with National Symphony Orchestra, Ms. Alimena served and continues to serve as the NSO Summer Music Institute Assistant Conductor/Brass-Winds Coach, NSO Youth Fellowship Program coach, NSO Youth Fellowship Program private horn instructor and lecturer.
 She has conducted clinics and master classes throughout the country and including at the prestigious Juilliard School and Curtis Institute of Music.

 In 1992, Ms. Alimena and twenty-one of her NSO colleagues formed the critically acclaimed Eclipse Chamber Orchestra which explored works not found in the NSO repertoire and featured its members as concerto soloists.
 Over the course of her 20-year tenure with Eclipse, the orchestra commissioned almost a dozen new works and presented world premieres for nearly twenty.
 The Eclipse/Alimena discography includes Overtures of Florian Gassmann on the Naxos label, Late Victorians/Music of Mark Adamo on the Naxos label, and the Toch Cello Concerto with cellist, Steve Honigberg on the Alba label.